 Is hybrid working the end of the physical office?

-With the rise of flexible working, human to hybrid, the gig economy and portfolio careers, will high-tech offices and connected buildings be essential in attracting and retaining talent in the future?
+With the rise of flexible, hybrid, and remote working, the gig economy, and portfolio careers, will high-tech offices and connected buildings be essential in attracting and retaining talent in the future?

-Granted, businesses have always and will always look for ways of improving productivity, but our future workforce is just as keen for change.
+Granted, businesses have always and will always look for ways of improving productivity; today’s workforce now expects this too.
 Increasingly, today’s candidates are choosing to work for an employer who can afford them a better work-life balance and a flexible working experience.

-The most innovative workplaces give employees access to a diverse mix of spaces with options for virtual and face to face interactions, blending socialising and learning.
+The most innovative workplaces give employees access to a diverse mix of spaces with options for virtual and face-to-face interactions, blending socialising and learning.
 Human connectivity is important, so providing spaces to collaborate will always be invaluable.

-The fluid workspace allows staff to build cross-departmental social networks, fostering spontaneous conversations which encourages constant innovation and improvement.
+The fluid workspace allows staff to build cross-departmental social networks, fostering spontaneous conversations which encourage constant innovation and improvement.

 Effective workplaces must support both individual and group work.
 And more often than not, trying to place the two side by side can be counterproductive.

-Everyone leaves a digital trace, so it is easy for businesses to see exactly what people have accomplished, putting an end to the idea of presenteeism equaling productivity.
+Everyone leaves a digital trace, so it is easy for businesses to see exactly what people have accomplished, putting an end to the idea of presenteeism equalling productivity.

 But tech alone is not enough to guarantee a successful transition.
 Businesses need to make sure they have the right skills, create the right culture and implement the right processes for this hybrid way of working to be sustainable.